gmamaladze/george-mamaladze-cv/README.md

 ### Artifacts Generated

 After each workflow run, you can download:
-- `cv-html` - Styled HTML version
-- `cv-pdf` - Both LaTeX and HTML-generated PDF versions
+- `cv-pdf` - PDF generated from the web version

 ## Styling

-The HTML version uses custom CSS (`styles/cv.css`) for:
+The HTML version uses custom CSS in `media/gmamaladzecv-*.css` for:
-- Professional typography using Georgia/Times serif fonts
+- Professional typography and readable layout
-- Responsive design for web and mobile
-- Print-optimized styling
-- Consistent spacing and color scheme
+- Screen and print specific styles

 ## Accessing Your CV

 - **Web Version**: Available at the GitHub Pages URL (deployed automatically)
 - **Download PDFs**: Check the "Actions" tab for workflow artifacts
-- **Source**: Edit `cv.md` and push to update all formats automatically
+- **Source**: Edit `cv/index.md` and push to update

 ## Local Development